owntracks/android/CI.md

 ### Android Release

-Triggered by a version tag, this workflow creates a Github Release, fetches the APKs from the corresponding CircleCI workflow and attaches them to the release, and finally promotes the Play Store build between either internal and beta, beta and production or internal and production (depending on whether it's a beta tag or not)
+Triggered by a version tag, this workflow creates a Github Release, fetches the APKs from the corresponding CircleCI workflow and attaches them to the release, and finally promotes the Play Store build between either internal and beta, beta and production or internal and production (depending on whether it's a beta tag or not).

 ### Auto-Label PRs

 Labels new PRs with the approprate test required label depending on what's changed.

-### Test PRs

-Triggered by a PR being labelled, this workflow triggeres a CircleCI build depending on whether the label was `smoke-test-required` or `intergration-test-required`.

 ## Forked PRs